sdufault15/breast-cancer/README.md

 + **munge** code used for cleaning data and preparing it for analysis

 + **docs** contains pdf/html versions of the reports generated in **reports**.
-    + `2020-02-05_inclusion-exclusion-sample-size.html` contains sample size information and Table 1.
+    + `2020-02-05_inclusion-exclusion-sample-size.html` contains sample size information and *Table 1.
+Characteristics of Study Participants by HDP Status*
+    + `2019-10-07_table-genotype-interaction.pdf` contains the estimated values for *Table 2.
+Association of IGF1R SNP rs2016347 Genotype With Study Outcomes*

++ **reports** contains the raw code to generate the tables, figures and documents in **docs**

 + **data** contact the [UKBiobank](https://www.ukbiobank.ac.uk) with any data requests